-Vera Quijano (Assistant Professor)Business, Design and Workforce - Kinesiology, Athletics and Dance
+Vera Quijano (Assistant Professor)Office of the Vice President, Instruction - Kinesiology, Athletics and Dance

-Casandra Owen (Assistant Professor)Business, Design and Workforce - Kinesiology, Athletics and Dance
+Casandra Owen (Assistant Professor)Office of the Vice President, Instruction - Kinesiology, Athletics and Dance

 Casandra E. Owen is a dancer, choreographer and dance educator.
 She has been performing, teaching and choreographing in the Bay Area since 2003.